cloudflare/utahfs/docs/advanced-configuration.md

 ### Storage Provider Configuration

-`StorageProvider` is a sub-section of both client and server-side config files.
+`StorageProvider` is a sub-section of both client-side and server-side config files.

 ```go
 type StorageProvider struct {